 The argument for aid in dying fails, in part, he says, because it does not recognize that certain goods are "incommensurable."
 Legalizing aid in dying will send us down some horrifying slippery slopes.
 If the terminally ill are granting the right to aid in dying, people suffering from heartbreak and depression will clamor for the same rights.
 Physicians will feel compelled or even motivated to hasten the deaths of elderly patients.
 Infanticide and "pulling respirators for kicks" are not far behind.
 The physician who provides aid in dying to a cancer patient facing intolerable pain is the moral equivalent of a speeding driver who aims her car at a child.
 By the end of the book, the theory standing at the altar looks very much like the one that the author first met in school.
 "There are certain irreducible and non-instrumental goods," Gorsuch concludes; "life" is one of these basic human goods; and respect for life necessarily prohibits giving aid to or respecting the wishes of some people facing the prospect of a painful death.

 Following his time at Oxford, Gorsuch took on prestigious internships; worked for a decade at a boutique law firm, where he represented corporate clients; and then moved on to a judgeship.
 No one would deny that he is accomplished and ambitious.
-So why the interest in the important — but not exactly career-making — issue of euthanasia?
-Perhaps because if you substitute “abortion” for “assisted suicide,” the fundamental logic of Gorsuch’s argument for criminalizing the practice remains pretty much the same.
-As a matter of fact, that’s about how Finnis makes a categorical case against abortion.
+So why the interest in the important -- but not exactly career-making -- issue of euthanasia?
+Perhaps because if you substitute "abortion" for "assisted suicide," the fundamental logic of Gorsuch's argument for criminalizing the practice remains pretty much the same.
+As a matter of fact, that's about how Finnis makes a categoricalcase

 In a telling section in his own book, Gorsuch seeks to undermine the importance of the Supreme Court's ruling in Planned Parenthood v.
 Casey in which the majority argued that "at the heart of liberty is the right to define one's own concept of existence of meaning of the universe and of the mystery of human life."
 Gorsuch attempts to minimize the importance of the opinion because he recognizes that it weakens his support for criminalizing aid in dying.
 But the Casey decision was in fact about abortion.
 Thus, in the midst of his case against aid in dying, Gorsuch indicates that he does not take seriously the kind of "liberty" that the court has seen as central in guaranteeing the rights of individuals on reproductive issues.